 The Act allows access to recorded information, such as policies and procedures, reports, minutes of meetings, and correspondence.

 How do I make a request for information?

 To make a FOI request you can do so by either emailing the Trust at: email@example.com or contact us in writing at:

 We aim to reply to requests within 20 working days.

 Trust Publication Scheme

 The FOI Act requires every public authority to publish a Publication Scheme that tells people what information is routinely available to them, and how to get it.
-York Teaching Hospital NHS Foundation Trust has adopted the Information Commissioner's Model Scheme for NHS Bodies in England.
-Information is provided under seven class headings:
+The Trust has adopted the Information Commissioner's Model Scheme for NHS Bodies in England.
+Information is provided under the following seven headings:

 The Trust strives to be open and is normally able to satisfy requests in full.
-However the right of access is not absolute and some requests may have to be refused, for example where disclosure would breach patient confidentiality or put people in danger.
+However the right of access is not absolute and some requests may have to be refused, or refused in part.
 Decisions will be made subject to the law, taking into account the public interest, and applicants have the right of appeal.